 I have lost 55 lbs. doing the 21 Day Fix!
 BUT here it is Valentine’s Day and I need some kind of “treat”!
+Chocolate Covered Bacon ought to do the trick!!

 One of the reasons I have been so successful with my weight loss is because I have incorporated my “diet” into my everyday life.